avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV-Lite.md

 __2013 part-time:__ _NVT_, US (defunct): CTO of Agritech Startup for [Cassava]( https://en.wikipedia.org/wiki/Cassava ) Production in Nigerian Jungle

-__2012:__ _Telequest_, Jerusalem: VP R&D, Vehicle Navigation
+__2012:__ _Telequest_, Jerusalem: VP R&D, Automated Vehicle Navigation To Find Optimal Routes in City Traffic

-* Developed traffic jam reduction algorithms for automotive navigation, an early (failed) competitor to [Waze](https://www.waze.com/apps).

 __2011:__ [Syntezza Bioscience](https://www.syntezza.com/), Jerusalem: Bioinformatics consultant

-* In just 3 months I __invented__ an AI-driven [PCR]( https://www.genome.gov/about-genomics/fact-sheets/Polymerase-Chain-Reaction-Fact-Sheet ) threshold algorithm and noise-reduction techniques for a [MRSA]( https://www.webmd.com/skin-problems-and-treatments/understanding-mrsa ) diagnostic kit.
+* In just 3 months I __invented__ an AI threshold algorithm for [PCR]( https://www.genome.gov/about-genomics/fact-sheets/Polymerase-Chain-Reaction-Fact-Sheet ) "Ct" detection, and a noise-reduction technique for a [MRSA]( https://www.webmd.com/skin-problems-and-treatments/understanding-mrsa ) diagnostic kit.
 When I first began work, their kit was a complete failure.
 Even though I had zero background in microbiology, I discovered that the PCR control test tubes were configured improperly in all of their 800 hospital samples, for which I was able to correct after-the-fact even though the samples were long ago destroyed.
 And I discovered that their preliminary chemistry was not able to filter the [inhibitors](https://en.wikipedia.org/wiki/Polymerase_chain_reaction_inhibitors) in their nasal samples.
 I invented a new extremely accurate algorithm for [Ct]( https://www.thermofisher.com/il/en/home/life-science/pcr/real-time-pcr/real-time-pcr-learning-center/real-time-pcr-basics/real-time-pcr-understanding-ct.html ) detection in spite of 50+% of inhibited data points, and which worked for pure MRSA colonies, both of which resulted in non-sigmoidal shaped graphs of the underlying biological assays which was the fundamental assumption of industry standard PCR algorithms.
-I was mentored by the company's consultant, [Tzachi Bar](https://independent.academia.edu/TzachiBar), who invented the most commonly used (public domain) algorithm used in most PCR devices. __My algorithm won a MRSA detector "shoot-out" against the big pharma labs at the world famous St. George's medical school in London.__
+I was mentored by the company's consultant, [Tzachi Bar]( https://independent.academia.edu/TzachiBar ), who invented the most commonly used (public domain) algorithm used in most PCR devices. __My algorithm saved the company's business unit from bankruptcy, and my algorithm won a MRSA detector "shoot-out" against the big pharma labs at the world famous St. George's medical school in London.__

 __2005-10:__ _NDS_ (now [Synamedia](https://www.synamedia.com/)), Jerusalem: Cybersecurity Researcher for Internet TV industry